-While pursuing undergraduate studies in fine arts in Caracas, he attended the art radio seminar given by radiographer, producer, research professor Jorge Gómez; with which the relationship of Moreno-Granados with the field of the sound arts was affirmed.
+While pursuing undergraduate studies in fine arts in Caracas, he attended the art radio seminar given by announcer and radio artist Jorge Gómez; with which the relationship of Moreno-Granados with the field of the sound arts was affirmed.

 This relationship is evident in his special work “Compendium”, whose research and development approached Moreno-Granados to the works of Marcel Duchamp, Helio Oiticica, Cristian Marclay, Benoit Maubrey and other sound explorers.